DSF Online Events

 Will my session be recorded?

 All talks will be recorded and available on the DSF website to watch.
-They will become available on YouTube 6 months after the session.
+They will become available on YouTube shortly after the session.
 You will be sent a consent form ahead of time for this recording.
 Please sign this ahead of your event to enable us to record your session.

 What is the dress code?